 You may not be able to perceive all 10 of the island’s unique climate zones, but you will be able to see the difference between the two sides of the island.
 The west coast is where you’ll find Kona sitting in a field of glassy, hot, dry, sharp volcanic rock.
-Hilo sits on the east coast in the mist of a rainforest surrounded by waterfalls and rivers.
+Hilo sits on the east coast in the midst of a rainforest surrounded by waterfalls and rivers.

 Conclusion -- The Big Island is for those who want it all, including Hawaii’s only flowing lava, and who are willing to drive all over the island for it.

 We always recommend that you stay at least one week on a single island during your Hawaiian vacation.
-We do not recommend island hopping unless you have more than a week to spend in Hawaii.
+We do not recommend island-hopping unless you have more than a week to spend in Hawaii.
 So, if you have 10 days on the islands, spend seven days on your favorite island before heading over to see the highlights of your second-favorite island with the last few days.
 As you’ll see below, it’s very difficult to see everything one island has to offer in just a week.

 Here’s where you’re really going to want to buckle down with some planning.
 The cheapest flights to Hawaiican usually be booked about 70 days before departure, but your travel plans need to be flexible in order to score the best prices.
 And you’ll want to get the most affordable airfare because it’ll save you money.
 Money that you can put towards extending your stay, booking a helicopter tour or upgrading your hotel.